 7. The decay of dead matter: Carbon dioxide is released as a gas into the atmosphere during the decay of all organisms.

-Phosphorus is mainly present in its organic form within the body systems.
-It is also a major component of all biological membranes, nucleic acids, etc. It makes up about 1% of our total body weight.
+Phosphorus is mainly present in its organic form inside our body systems.
+It is also one of the major components of all biological membranes, nucleic acids, etc. It makes up about 1% of our total body weight.
 Phosphorus is the second most abundant mineral in our body with the majority being found in the bones and teeth.
 In addition, phosphorus is a primary component in many bodily processes and cellular energy transfer system.
 In our nature, the natural reservoir of phosphorus is the rock phosphate.
 During the weathering process, sunlight and rain act on these rocks to dissolve a small amount of rocky phosphate.
 This will help in allowing the phosphorus to enter the soil.
 Soil helps the roots of the plants to absorb them and ultimately the herbivores and other animals obtain their phosphorus by eating these plants.
 When the plants and animals die, the dead organisms have phosphate-solubilizing bacteria to release phosphorus back into the environment.
 Phosphorus cannot be converted into gaseous form like oxygen and carbon dioxide.